 We strive to use the best available evidence to arrive at the carbon sequestration predictions for our reforestation projects.
 However, forests are complex dynamic ecosystems and the amount of carbon that is actually captured cannot be predicted with certainty.
 This is why we err on the side of caution in our calculations such that we will either meet or exceed the predictions we make.

 Flying has a heavy carbon footprint and not every flight can be avoided so a lot of environmentally conscious individuals look for ways to compensate for the associated emissions.
 Taking the average sequestration potential at our projects, we predict that 1 tree will sequester approximately 0.25 tonnes of carbon dioxide as the area develops into a wild forest.
 As an example, a return flight between London and New York would require approximately 7 trees to be planted.
 However, it is important to note that flight emissions take place immediately but it will take several decades before the trees capture the equivalent amount of carbon dioxide from the atmosphere.

 What other ways can I reduce my carbon footprint?

-There is an endless list of easy, simple yet hugely effective ways to reduce your carbon footprint through changes to the way you travel, commute, eat, deal with waste, shop and heat/cool your home.
-When you use our carbon footprint calculator we will let you know if you are above below or close to the average of other calculator users for each category.
-We also have a wide range of guides with practical tips to reduce your carbon footprint and your overall impact on the environment.
+There is an endless list of easy, simple, yet hugely effective ways to reduce your carbon footprint through changes to the way you travel, commute, eat, deal with waste, shop and heat/cool your home.
+Check out our wide range of guides that have practical tips to reduce your carbon footprint and your overall impact on the environment.